reshmabidikar/slate/source/includes/_invoice.md

     invoiceBalance = Rechnungssaldo

 3. Each account has a designated locale.
 When an invoice is retrieved for an account, the appropriate translation tables, if any, are used to translate the invoice.

+You can refer to the (Invoice Templates Tutorial)[https://docs.killbill.io/latest/invoice_templates.html] to know more about the how this works.

 ## Audit Logs